 Your hotel will probably be able to recommend cruise companies and local captains as well.
-But if you are planning to visit during the busy summer and early autumn months, when Santorini is packed with visitors, it's better to book your cruise before you arrive.
+But if you are planning to visit during the busy summer and early autumn months when Santorini is packed with visitors, it's better to book your cruise before you arrive.

 Search for the Lost City of Atlantis in Akrotiri

 Nobody can really prove that the civilization that existed on Thira (ancient Santorini), contemporary with the Minoans on Crete, was the lost city of Atlantis.
 For one thing, none of the Greek writers ever wrote about Atlantis except Plato, and his writings suggest a date for its destruction of 9,000 years ago—about 6,000 years before the giant eruption that wiped away half the island.

 In 1967, archeologists began excavating a site on the southwestern tip of the island.
 Now considered one of the most important archaeological sites in the Aegean, the 50-acre site has evidence of occupation by a sophisticated civilization between 4,000 BC (Late Neolithic) and 3,000 BC (Early Bronze Age).
-The town had large multi-story houses; paved streets, water... supplies and sewage systems, and, within the houses, evidence of trade with Minoan Crete, mainland Greece, Syria and Egypt.
+The town had large multi-story houses, paved streets, water supplies, and sewage systems, and, within the houses, evidence of trade with Minoan Crete, mainland Greece, Syria, and Egypt.

 Swim at a Rainbow of Beaches

-Visit the Crater of an Active Volcano
+See the Crater of an Active Volcano

 Tour boats visit the uninhabited Nea Kameni from the old port of Fira regularly.
 Visitors on these day excursions hike inland and uphill for about 20 to 30 minutes, through a desolate landscape dotted with strange formations.
-The path to the top takes you all round the crater.
-It smokes and reeks of sulphur.
+The path to the top takes you all around the crater.
+It smokes and reeks of sulfur.
 And, in case you doubt that this is still an active landscape, most guides dig a shallow hole so you can feel the island's heat.
 Tours to the volcanic island take about two hours.

 Visit the World's Oldest Wineries

 The Greeks brought wine to the rest of the Mediterranean, and Santorini can boast some of the oldest—if not the oldest—vineyards in the world.
-Archaeologists have found evidence of wine making going back at least 3700 years.
+Archaeologists have found evidence of winemaking going back at least 3700 years.
 After the massive volcanic eruption of 1613 BC, Phoenicians colonized the island and brought their own plants.
 Only the woody grape vines survived the barren soil and harsh conditions.

-- Art Space an art gallery and museum within the pumice caves of an old winery.
+- Art Space is an art gallery and museum within the pumice caves of an old winery.
 The owner has created a small winery in one of the original, underground caves, where traditional dry white wines and vinsanto, the local sweet dessert wine are made.